Property maintenance pricing drafts.

 Operations teams can prepare work for review

 Maintenance teams handle repeat jobs, urgent repairs and changing site context.
-Small jobs still leak margin when tenant photos, inspection notes, invoices and branch rates are scattered across email, phones and spreadsheets.
+Small jobs still lose margin when tenant photos, inspection notes, invoices and branch rates are scattered across email, phones and spreadsheets.

 Workflow before Inoscope